 Here is information to help live with, vacation near, conserve, and enjoy our native black bear, the only species of bear found in Florida.
-The state’s largest land mammal has come back from just several hundred bears in the 1970s to more than 3,000 today and is one of Florida’s conservation success stories.
+The state’s largest land mammal has come back from just several hundred bears in the 1970s to approximately 4,350 today and is one of Florida’s conservation success stories.
 Find links to more information along the left side of this page.

 Do you want to help FWC update the map of where bears are in Florida?